My Music Career

 London Contemporary Orchestra

 I was invited to join the LCO as principal saxophone.
-My first performance with them was a live rescoring of Fritz Lang's 1927 silent film Metropolis at the Roundhouse — my second collaboration at that venue, having previously worked there with the Merce Cunningham Dance Company during my time at Guildhall.
+My first performance with them was a live rescoring of Fritz Lang's 1927 silent film Metropolis at the Roundhouse.
+I'd previously performed at the Roundhouse with the Merce Cunningham Dance Company during my time at Guildhall.

-With the LCO I performed at the Barbican Centre with Terry Riley, at the London Festival performing works by Philip Glass, and Glassworks alongside Voces8.
+With the LCO I performed at the Barbican Centre with Terry Riley, at the London Festival performing works by Philip Glass, and alongside Voces8.
 I also contributed to major film soundtrack recordings with the orchestra.
-Alongside my concert work, I performed as a musician on West End theatre productions including Guys and Dolls, Fame, and Grease.

 Arts Sector Leadership

-I was Director of Marketing and Communications at Saffron Hall Trust and at the Incorporated Society of Musicians (ISM), where I led their professional development programme — delivering webinars and seminars on professional development for the ISM's membership base and working with musicians including Oliver Coates and Paul Harris.
+I was Director of Marketing and Communications at Saffron Hall Trust and Head of Professional Development at the Incorporated Society of Musicians (ISM), where I designed and delivered the professional development programme for the ISM's 11,000+ members, working with musicians including Oliver Coates and Paul Harris.
 I also co-created Office Choir of the Year at Music in Offices, which received BBC television broadcast coverage.

 Artist Management

-Alongside performing, I took over fourfortytwo, an artist management company originally founded by Phil Venables, when he stepped back to focus on his composing.
-I later merged it into Bright Ivy, my own artist management agency.
-We represented artists including conductor and violist Robert Ames of the London Contemporary Orchestra, the Endymion Ensemble, Onyx Brass, composer Gabriel Jackson, composer Gavin Higgins, and multi-instrumentalist Cevanne Horrocks-Hopayian.
+Alongside performing, I took over fourfortytwo, an artist management company originally founded by Phil Venables when he stepped back to focus on composing.
+I merged it into my own agency, building a roster that included conductor and violist Robert Ames of the London Contemporary Orchestra, the Endymion Ensemble, Onyx Brass, composers Gabriel Jackson and Gavin Higgins, and multi-instrumentalist Cevanne Horrocks-Hopayian.

 Live Music Now

-Through the Live Music Now scheme, the Lunar Quartet performed around 100 concerts bringing music into spaces that don't normally have access to it — care homes, prisons, dementia wards, and facilities for people with special needs and learning difficulties.
-We also toured to Austria and Scotland, and jointly commissioned a new work by composer John Metcalf called On Song, which we recorded on our Signum Classics album These Visions.
+Through the Live Music Now scheme, the Lunar Quartet brought live performance into care homes, prisons, dementia wards, and facilities for people with special needs and learning difficulties — around 100 concerts in spaces where music rarely reaches.
+We toured to Austria and Scotland, and jointly commissioned a new work by composer John Metcalf called On Song, which we recorded on our Signum Classics album These Visions.

 After leaving the scheme I continued to coach ensembles of musicians, sat on audition panels for groups applying to join, and spoke at several Live Music Now professional development conferences on arts management, promotion, and running yourself effectively as a professional musician.